-During the normal course of its business Naturgy enters into energy purchase and sale agreements which in most cases include "take or pay" clauses. by virtue of which the buyer takes on the obligation to pay the value of the energy contracted irrespective of whether the buyer receives it or not.
-These agreements are executed and maintained in order to meet the needs of receipt or physical delivery of energy projected by Naturgy in accordance with periodic energy purchase and sale estimates, which are monitored systematically and adjusted in all cases through physical delivery.
-Consequently, these are contracts for "own use" and therefore fall outside the scope of IFRS 9.
+In the normal course of its business the Company enters into energy purchase and sale agreements which in most cases include "take or pay" clauses. by virtue of which the buyer takes on the obligation to pay the value of the energy contracted irrespective of whether the buyer receives it or not.
+These agreements are executed and maintained in order to meet the needs of receipt or physical delivery of energy expected by the Company in accordance with regular energy purchase and sale estimates, which are monitored systematically and adjusted in all cases through physical delivery.
+Consequently, these are contracts for "own use" and therefore fall outside the scope of the standard on the valuation of financial instruments.

-3.4.9 Non-current assets held for sale and discontinued operations
+3.6.
+Non-current assets held for sale and discontinued operations

-Naturgy classifies as assets held for sale all the assets and related liabilities for which active measures have been taken in order to sell them and if it is estimated that the sale will take place within the following twelve months.
+The Company classifies as held-for-sale assets those assets for which, at the year end, active measures have been initiated for their sale, which is estimated to take place within the next twelve months.

-Additionally, it considers discontinued activities the components (cash generating units or groups of cash generating units) that make up a business line or geographic area of operations which are significant and which can be considered separately from the rest, and which have been sold or disposed of by other means or which meet the conditions to be classified as held-for-sale.
+Additionally, the Company considers discontinued activities the components (cash generating units or groups of cash generating units) that make up a business line or geographic area of operations, which are significant and which can be considered separately from the rest, and which have been sold or disposed by other means or which meet the conditions to be classified as held-for-sale.
 Entities acquired solely for resale are also classed as discontinued operations.